ThoughtWorksInc/TWU101-TDDIntro/README.md

 ‘s’ to the end of the word.
 That sounds like a great first test case.

 Once you know what behavior you want to verify you can name your test.
-A great format for test names is, `should&ltexpected behavior&gtWhen&ltsituation that behavior depends on&gt`.
+A great format for test names is, `should<expected behavior>When<situation that behavior depends on>`.
 In our pluralizing example, the expected behavior is ‘add an s’ and the situation is ‘normal word’.
 That means that we could name out test `shouldAddSWhenWordIsNormal`.
 Since it’s not necessarily clear what it means for a word to be ‘normal’, we could also name the test `shouldAddS` or `shouldAddSToWord`.